UBC-MDS/DSCI_562_regr-2/lec2/README.md

 ## Agenda

-- Assignment 1 hints
+- Review / Assignment 1 hints
 	- What is a null model?
-	- binarification
+	- Making a binary response numeric.
 	- loess on male/female.
 	- When is a model function parametric?
 - [Case Study, Part 2](./case_study.nb.html)